 Our canine companions do love their protein, but they are still omnivores.
 Being an omnivore means that you have a sensitivity to sweetness, and this pertains to our dogs as well.
 If a dog smelled a sweet scent in the wild, it often meant that the item was a good source of carbohydrates.
 Since carbs are a wonderful source of energy, a wild dog knew they could consume the item for a quick pick me up.

-Now that we’ve potentially cracked the code as to why our dogs love peanut butter so much, let’s discuss some important facts!
+Now that we’ve potentially cracked the code as to why our dogs love it so much, let’s discuss some important facts!

 Is It Safe For Dogs To Eat?